cytomining/pycytominer/ROADMAP.md

 **Goal:** Make pycytominer natively usable by AI agents as a set of composable, callable skills.

-The fluent `ProfileData` pipeline and the clean v2 API lay the groundwork for exposing pycytominer's capabilities as agent-callable tools.
+The fluent `CytoDataFrame` pipeline and the clean v2 API lay the groundwork for exposing pycytominer's capabilities as agent-callable tools.
 At this stage, individual pipeline steps (normalize, feature_select, aggregate, etc.) can be registered as skills that an AI agent can discover, invoke, and chain autonomously — enabling fully automated, reproducible profiling workflows driven by natural language or high-level objectives.

 This is exploratory and will be shaped by the broader ecosystem of agent frameworks and tool standards as they mature.